projen/projen/docusaurus/docs/get-started/build-a-simple-nodejs-api.md

 project.synth();
 ```

+The `exec` field just defines the shell command to run.
+The `receiveArgs` field tells projen to pass any arguments through
+to the command.
+This is useful if you want to pass additional arguments to the node command, like `--inspect` for example.

 :::info
 From here on out, we're going to assume that you know that you need to re-run projen after making changes to the .projenrc.js file, and we're not going to explicitly call it out anymore.
 :::